osisoft/testing-content/content/api-reference/identity/identity-claims.md

 <a id="tocSidentityproviderclaimcreate"></a>
 <a id="tocsidentityproviderclaimcreate"></a>

-Identity provider claim to create.
+Identity provider claim to create

 ### Properties